 When I was younger I had no interest in Italy, all I wanted was to travel the world but now pushing 40 (oh yes… nearly there) the whole life picture seems to change.
 They say it always happens, whatever seems so vital in your youth it becomes no longer your priority.
 Other values slowly but surely replace the need of a fast and super busy life.
 Family becomes more and more important.

 All my sisters and my parents live in Italy and I still have one precious grandmother aged 90 whom I long to see whenever I am over there.
 Time passes by and I don’t want to waste any minute of the time we can spend together.

 October is the time of celebrations in my town.
 There is a big market and plenty of foodie stalls, food is everywhere and with plenty of choice.
 Some time ago I wrote about the art of making fresh Montasio cheese.
 This is held during the towns celebrations every year.
-Luigino, the dairyman, shows us how fresh cheese is made.
-Many people have never seen the process of cheese making nor have they ever been in a latteria (the “dairy”).
+Luigino the dairy man shows us how cheese is being made.
+Many people have never seen the process of cheese making nor have they ever been to a latteria (the “dairy”).

 This year it was a pleasure to meet Mr Luigino and his daughter again.